gmaresca/angular-mastery-workshop/exercise-angular-cli.md

 by [@tomastrajan](https://twitter.com/tomastrajan)

-# Welcome to Exercise #1 - Angular CLI
+# Welcome to exercise - Angular CLI

 In this exercise were going to explore Angular CLI